Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 2. Remove the cap.
 Do not throw away the cap.

 5. Re-cap the bottle tightly and shake well for 15 seconds.
 Wait for 10 minutes.
 You should have obtained a clear solution.
-If not, shake well again for another 15 seconds.
+If not, shake well again for another 15 seconds or until you have obtained a clear solution.

 6. Write the date of expiration of the constituted oral solution (calculated as 64 days after constitution) and the lot number on the bottle label.
 Peel off the part of the bottle label that has the expiration date of the powder.